cardano-foundation/CIPs/CIP-????/README.md

 The server has ultimate responsibility of processing correctly the requests.
 We use the content to validate the payload.
 The request will be processed with the following steps:

 1. The server MUST check the action and the endpoint included in the request.
-Each route to an endpoint MUST have an associated action and a URL.
+Each route to an endpoint MUST have an associated action and a URI.
 The first step is to check that they match with the parameterized action.

 2. The server MUST check the expiration of the payload.
 The expiration SHOULD be enough to give time to the user to introduce the wallet password but it SHOULD NOT be too long, we RECOMMEND not more than 5 minutes.